When teaching symmetry to young children introduce new vocabulary with hands on activities.

 - Repeat with child #2 starting the design

-- Repeat the game during the next week with new partners
+- Repeat the game during the next week with new partners, changing it up by enthusiastically telling kids, “Today we’re going to make symmetrical birds (or butterflies or monsters)!”

 Kids love learning large words.
-Although they may not get them quite right in the beginning, after playing with symmetry for a week and reviewing it once or twice a month by integrating symmetry into theme activities, the students soon come to remember new words and the concepts.
+Although they may not get them quite right in the beginning, after playing with symmetry for a week and reviewing it once or twice a month by integrating symmetry into a theme activity, the students soon come to remember new words and the concepts.
+If you are studying insects, talk about how the wings are symmetrical or in a winter theme, make symmetrical snowflakes.

 Teaching symmetry by comparing real things & pictures